Institute of Biological, Environmental and Rural Sciences: Research

+The institute has a state of the art translational genomics facility and is home to the BBSRC National Plant Phenomics Centre.
+It also includes an advanced biorefining facility and a seed bank which safeguards one of the world’s largest collection of seeds from grasses, clover, oats and Miscanthus.
+IBERS also has extensive research farms, including the Upland Research Centre at Pwllpeiran.
+These cover more than 1,000 hectares and provide an altitudinal challenge gradient from sea level to 600m in elevation.

 Plant Breeding

 IBERS has active breeding programmes for forage and amenity grasses, forage legumes, grain legumes, oats and miscanthus.

 History

 IBERS' history is one of a complicated series of mergers.

 University College of Wales (UCW)

 The University College of Wales (UCW) opened in 1872 with classes in biological sciences starting in 1874.
 Its Department of Agriculture opened in 1891.